mymikemiller/videate/credits/README.md

 # The Credits

-A set of Internet Computer canisters (see https://dfinity.org/) that act as a sort of database to handle and track user's media requests.
+A set of Internet Computer canisters (see https://dfinity.org/) that act as a sort of database to handle and track users` media requests.

 ## Running Locally